Capt. Erica Arteseros, NERT Program Coordinator

 Rebecca joined the NERT Advisory Board in February, 2015.
 NERT-trained and a member of the Sunset/Parkside team since 2011, Rebecca enjoys meeting her neighbors in monthly meetings and drills where she practices her skills.
 When not volunteering for NERT, Rebecca is a Senior Operations Manager for a financial institution.
 In her spare time she enjoys music and dinner with friends.

-Born and raised in Milwaukee, Nathan moved to San Francisco in December of 2007.
+Born and raised in Milwaukee, Nathan moved to San Francisco in 2007.
 As a teenager Nathan was watching the Battle of The Bay in 1989 on TV and it left a lasting impression of life in earthquake country.
 While researching the liquefaction potential of various neighborhoods to call home, Nathan discovered a way to combine community involvement and resilience by completing his first NERT training in 2009.
 He is currently a co-coordinator for the NOPA neighborhood and really enjoys the opportunities to strengthen the skills of fellow NERT volunteers by teaching supplementary NERT classes.
+Nathan is an Account Support Lead at an international marketing company where he supports sales, leads a cadre of sales support individuals, and drives IT & continuous improvement projects, developing standards, leading war rooms, and training.